vivek-2567/Rock-Vs-Mine-Detection/README.md

 # Rock-Vs-Mine-Detection

-The model made in this project can detect whether the object is a Rock or a Mine.
+The model made in this project can detect whether a object is a Rock or a Mine.

 Here the all observation has 60 attributes in the range 0.0 to 1.0.